flokleiser/nextjs-flo/README.md

 - [ ] subtitles center and not boxed

-- [ ] Images not loading when going back to projects page without reloading
+- [ ] Images not loading when going back to projects page without reloading --> google?

 ## Almost Top Priority (nice to have, when bored)